 Clinic students meet twice weekly in an 80 minute seminar focused on transferable legal skills including interviewing, counseling, case theory, oral advocacy and trial advocacy.
 These sessions are supplemented with presentations from experts in mental health and social work focusing on the emerging research on adolescent development and trauma-informed holistic legal practice.
 Students participate in simulations including an initial interview session and best interests trial, which are reviewed in individual supervision sessions providing substantive feedback on practical lawyering skills.
 Students work on teams with graduate level social work students from Penn’s School of Social Policy and Practice as the front line attorneys and advocates for youth in crisis.
 Through weekly supervision meetings with the faculty director, students confront the range of lawyering skills in their fieldwork cases in a structured and supportive learning environment.

 - Students represent former foster youth on the verge of homelessness, petitioning the Family Court to allow them to re-enter foster care after the age of 18 and receive supportive case management and social services.

-- The Clinic engages with national and local partner organizations, including experts from CHOP and the Penn Center on Youth and Family Trauma and Recovery, with the focus on bridging the individual client representation with the broader systemic reform.
+- Students contribute to the Clinic’s engagement with national and local partner organizations, including experts from CHOP and the Penn Center on Youth and Family Trauma and Recovery, with a focus on bridging individual client representation with broader systemic reform.

 Sharepoint Access: Interdisciplinary Child Advocacy Clinic SharePoint